ops-center/searchlight/docs/guides/pod-alerts/pod_exec.md

 # Check pod_exec

 Check command `pod_exec` is used to check status of a command run inside Kubernetes pods.
-Returns OK if exit code is zero, otherwise, returns CRITICAL.
+Returns OK if exit code is zero, otherwise, returns Critical.

 ## Spec